Campus planning

 • Yale’s extensive “Framework for Campus Planning” (pdf) by Cooper, Robertston & Partners maps the trash-collection routes of Yale’s campus while noting that most buildings there have university names as well as street addresses; the scale comparison of Yale to the other Ivies (including “Dartmouth University”) is interesting.
 The plan covers signage, noting the six official typefaces and proposing a unified system.
 Cooper, Robertson is also working on Harvard’s huge Allston expansion.

-• Oxford has a master plan (pdf) by Rafael Viñoly for the site of the Radcliffe Infirmary, up by the Royal Oak pub.
-It offers several Parisian blocks lining pedestrian avenues that focus on the Radcliffe Observatory, which is the chief building of Green College.
+• Oxford has a master plan by Rafael Viñoly for the site of the Radcliffe Infirmary, up by the Royal Oak pub.
+It offers several Parisian blocks lining pedestrian avenues that focus on the Radcliffe Observatory, which is the chief building of Green Templeton College (Wikipedia).